 Fresh war of words erupts between WB guv, govt

-A fresh war of words erupted between the West Bengal governor and the state government on Thursday over distribution of relief in areas hit by Cyclone Bulbul with Jagdeep Dhankhar saying politics over such matters hurts democracy.
+A fresh war of words erupted between the West Bengal governor and the state government on Thursday with Jagdeep Dhankhar, the incumbent at the Raj Bhavan saying politics over distribution of relief in areas hit by Cyclone Bulbul hurts democracy.
 Chief Minister Mamata Banerjee responded sharply saying that a person occupying the gubernatorial post should not try to run a parallel administration.

 "I urge people not to do politics.
 The moment you put politics into governance it will somewhere damage the fabric of democracy," he added.
 Dhankhar and BJP's remarks drew sharp reactions from West Bengal Chief Minister Mamata Banerjee, who without naming either the governor or the saffron party said those who are trying to politicise the issue should refrain from doing so and try to provide relief to the people.